 The objective of the Level 2 Certificate in Understanding Early Interventions Work is to provide learners with the underpinning knowledge required for working in early interventions.
-Early interventions work covers a range of sectors and professions, including early years, education, policing and health.
+Early interventions work covers a range of sectors and professions, which includes but is not limited to early years, education, policing and health.
 This qualification does not require any work experience.
 It is therefore suitable for learners who may be considering working in early interventions but do not have any experience in the role/sector.
 This could include:

-- Students in school (14 16) - Students in college (post 16) - Existing staff transfer (e.g. administration staff transferring to family support work) - General adult pre-entry e.g. those considering a career change
+- Students in school (14 16) - Students in college (post 16) - Existing staff transfer (e.g. administration staff transferring to family support work) - General adult pre-entry e.g. those considering a career change interventions caseload or work directly with individuals and/or families.
+Practitioners may work with families and individuals of any age ranging from children to the elderly.

-The Level 3 Professional Certificate in Early Interventions Work aims to provide the underpinning knowledge and skills required by practitioners who manage an early interventions caseload or work directly with families.
+The Level 3 Professional Certificate in Early Interventions Work aims to provide the underpinning knowledge and skills required by practitioners who manage an early

 The qualification is suitable for new entrants to the practitioner role, providing the knowledge and supporting the development of skills during their induction period.
 This could include learners undertaking a training course with a college or training provider, with a placement to allow access to relevant work experience.
 It is also appropriate for extending the knowledge and competence of existing case workers.
-The qualification reflects the importance of communication skills and the building and maintaining of relationships with individuals and families required in early interventions work.
+The qualification reflects the importance of communication skills and the building and maintaining of relationships with individuals of all ages and families, which are required in early interventions work.